ajesamson/flashcard/README.md

-# Flashcards
+# MEAN-Boilerplate

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.3. and modified to allow integration with NodeJS, MongoDB and ExpressJS.

+All request are passed to the NodeJS backend which later forward all unknown endpoint to AngularJS for processing.

 ## Development server